Subscribe Our Newsletter

 The national park permit can be obtained from the gate of the Sagarmatha National Park in Monjo.
 There are different rates for foreigners, SAARC nationals, and Nepalese citizens.

-You won be needing a TIMS permit for the EBC Trek.
+You will need a TIMS permit for the EBC Trek.

 You can complete the Everest Base Camp Trek in 5 days, 7 days, 12 days, 14 days, 16 days, or 18 days.